gramener/gramex/gramex/apps/guide/auth/README.md

           key: YOURKEY
           secret: YOURSECRET
-          action:                                     # Run multiple function on Google auth
+          action:                                     # Run multiple function on Google auth -
-              -                                       # The first action
-                function: ensure_single_session       #   ... logs user out of all other sessions
+                function: ensure_single_session       # Logs user out of all other sessions -
-              -                                       # The section action
-                function: sys.stderr.write            #   ... writes to the console
+                function: sys.stderr.write('Logged in via Google')      # Write to console
-                args: 'Logged in via Google'          #   ... this message

 For example, the [ldap login](ldap) page is set with `ensure_single_session`.
 You can log in on multiple browsers.
 Every log in will log out other sessions.